blackears/blenderNormalBrush/README.md

 Also included under the **Fix Seam Normals** menu is a control to automatically copy normals across seams.
 Simply select two or more objects with edges that meet.
 Then press the **Copy Seam Normals** button.
 The normals from the active object will be copied to the other selected objects wherever the selected object' vertex is snapped to the same spot as the active object's vertex.

+## Building

+To build, execute the *makeDeploy.py* script in the root of the project.
+It will create a directory called *deploy* that contains a zip file containing the addon.

 ## Installation

-To install, download this archive as a .zip file.
-Then start blender and open your Edit > Preferences.
+To install, Start blender and open your Edit > Preferences.
 Select the Add-ons tab and then press the Install button.
-Browse to the .zip file and select it.
+Browse to the .zip file that you built in the build stage and select it.
 Finally, tick the checkbox next to Add Mesh: Normal Brush.

-## Building

-To build, execute the *makeDeploy.py* script in the root of the project.
-It will create a directory called *deploy* that contains a zip file containing the addon.

 ## Further Information